cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 Pthread Overview
 ****************

 What is a Thread?
 =================

 Technically, **a thread is defined as an independent stream of instructions that can be scheduled to run as such by the OS**.
 But what does this mean?

-To the software developer, the concept of a "procedure" that runs independently from its main program may best describe a thread.
+To the software developer, the concept of a **procedure** that runs independently from its main program may best describe a thread.
 To go one step further, imagine a program that contains a number of procedures.
 Then imagine all of these procedures being able to be scheduled to run simultaneously and/or independently by OS.
-That would describe a "multithreaded" program.
+That would describe a multithreaded program.
 But how is this accomplished?

 Before understanding a thread, one first needs to understand a UNIX **process**.
 A process is created by OS, and requires a fair amount of "overhead".
 Processes